AurelienMonteillet/dal-dashboard/README.md

 This dashboard allows real-time visualization of the adoption statistics of the DAL (Data Availability Layer) protocol on the Tezos network.

+## Metrics Explained

+The dashboard displays four key metrics to measure DAL adoption:

+### DAL Active Bakers
+Shows the number and percentage of active bakers that have enabled the DAL protocol.
+Example: `63/295` means 63 out of 295 total bakers have activated DAL.

+### Baking Power
+Represents the percentage of total Tezos staking power controlled by bakers who have activated DAL.
+This metric is economically significant as it shows how much of the network's security is provided by DAL-enabled bakers.

+### DAL Participation
+Calculated as: `(dal_active_bakers / (total_bakers - non_attesting_bakers)) * 100`
+This measures the participation rate among active bakers who are making attestations.
+It provides a more accurate view of participation by excluding inactive bakers.

+### DAL Adoption
+Calculated as: `((total_bakers - dal_inactive_bakers - unclassified_bakers - non_attesting_bakers) / total_bakers) * 100`
+This represents the overall adoption rate of DAL among all bakers on the Tezos network.

 ## Project Structure

 The project has been optimized with a clean separation of concerns: